rishabjain1402/ETL/README.md

   - Age group
 - Heatmap of prevalence across age and race
 - Sankey diagram showing flows from age → race → diabetes status

 ---

+## Machine Learning Algorithms

+- Random Forest and Logisitc Regression
+  - Predicitng on whether an indivsual will have diabetes given current features

+---